Accio/MCBDD/index.md

 ### Assessment

-The final note is given by participation (60%) and project work (40%).
+The final note is given by offline activities (50%) and project work (50%).

+Participants will form teams of two and work on either option of the project
+work:

+* Option 1: Write a target (or screening) proposal for a disease of your choice, using publicly available data and tools/algorithms that we learn about to support your arguments.
+* Option 2: Write a Rmarkdown/Jupyter report about the Drug Central database, raising your own scientific questions about drug-target associations and answering them with analysis.

+Grade is given both by peer review and by the lecturer.

 ## Syllabus

-We plan to cover the following topics.
-The topics and the order may change, depending on the feedback of the students.

-### Module Zero: The survival toolkit
+### Module Zero: Introduction

 1. Reproducible computational research for drug discovery (05.03.2021)

-### Module I: Genomics for drug discovery
+### Module I: What makes a good drug target?

-2. Architecture of the human genome (12.03.2021)
-3. Evolution and variability of the human genome (19.03.2021)
-4. Disease association and target hunting with genomics (26.03.2021)
+1. What makes a good drug target (12.03.2021)
+2. How to identify, assess, and validate drug targets?
+(19.03.2021)

+### Module II: What can we do if there are no good targets?

+1. Phenotypic screening and molecular phenotypic screening (26.03.2021)
-5. *Ostern - no lecture* (02.04.2021)
+2. *Ostern - no lecture* (02.04.2021)
+3. Chemogenomic screening and drug repurposing (09.04.2021)

+### Module III: What kind of drug should we develop?

+1. RNA therapeutics and antisense oligonucleotides (16.04.2021)
+2. Antibodies and novel protein therapeutics (23.04.2021)

-### Module II: Gene expression and drug action
+### Module IV: What efficacy and safety profiles can we expect?

-1. Gene expression regulation (09.04.2021)
+1. Gene expression for MoA inference (30.04.2021)
-2. Differential gene expression and functional analysis (16.04.2021)
-3. Inference of drug MoA with gene expression (23.04.2021)
-4. Single-cell analysis for disease understanding and target identification (30.04.2021)

-### Module Intermezzo: Guest lectures

-10. Guest lectures by Dr. Petra Schwalie, Dr. Tony Kam-Thong, and Dr. Fabian Birzele (07.05.2021)
+2. Guest lectures by Dr. Petra Schwalie, Dr. Tony Kam-Thong, and Dr. Fabian Birzele (07.05.2021)

-### Module III: Drug modalities

-11. *Auffahrt - no lecture* (14.05.2021)
+3. *Auffahrt - no lecture* (14.05.2021)

+### Module V: For which patients will the drug work?

+12. Biomarker identification (21.05.2021)
+13. Why the drugs for some but not for others?
+(28.05.2021)

+### Module VI: How does the drug work, really?

+15. From PBPK to agend-based modelling (04.06.2021)

+We mainly discuss following topics from biology

+* Genetics and population genetics
+* Genomics and comparative genomics
+* Transcriptomics and proteomics
+* Chemical biology
+* Functional genomics
-12. Antisense oligonucleotides (21.05.2021)
+* Antisense oligonucleotides and antibodies
-13. Antibodies (28.05.2021)
-14. Gene- and cell-therapy and other novel modalities (04.06.2021)
+* Pharmacokinetics and pharmacodynamics

 We mainly discuss applications of following mathematical and computational
 topics: